stateless-minds/cyber-stasis/README.md

 ![Logo](./assets/logo.png)

-Cyber Stasis is an economic simulator in the form of a free fictional game based on global real-time demand and supply.
+Cyber Stasis is an economic simulator in the form of a free fictional game dashboard which coordinates global real-time demand and supply.
 The game is based on gift economy and tests the hypothesis of having a market system without a monetary one.
 The market system provides a feedback loop between production and consumption and delivers efficiency of distribution.
 There is no private property and a concept of wealth.
 Everything that we measure with money can be measured by a ratio between supply and demand.
 The goal of the system is to make sure that all needs are met to the best extent possible.
 There is a personal reputation index based on that which measures your contributions to society.
 The goal of the game is to become the most useful member of society.

 ## How to Play